operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 ---
-title: Tutorial to create an instance of Elasticsearch cluster
+title: Elasticsearch Cluster Instance Creation
-description: This tutorial explains how to create an instance of Elasticsearch cluster
+description: How to create an instance of Elasticsearch cluster?
 ---

 ### Create Instance of Elasticsearch Cluster

-*  Create PV before creating the instance
+**Step 1:** Create Elasticsearch Cluster Instance

+- Before creating an instance, create a persistent volume.
+To do so, create a file named 'elastic_pv.yaml' in.
+Edit this file, and enter the below spec in.

 ```execute
 cat <<'EOF' >>elastic_pv.yaml